 - (a) The election official shall publish online an official candidate statement submitted by the candidate.
 The information will be obtained from candidate responses to a questionnaire prepared by the election official.
-Online publication on the municipal website of candidate statements will take place 30 days prior to the election and will not include write-in candidates. - (b) A candidate for elected office under section 29.07.050 may provide the election official with biographical information of not more than 150 words, a recent photo of the candidate, and a candidate's advocacy statement of not more than 250 words, for publication on the municipal website.
+Online publication on the municipal website of candidate statements will take place at least 30 days prior to the election and will not include write-in candidates.

+- (b) A candidate for elected office under section 29.07.050 may provide the election official with a written statement, as set forth in the election policies and rules of procedures biographical information of not more than 150 words, a recent photo of the candidate, and a candidate's advocacy statement of not more than 250 words, for publication on the municipal website.
 All information must be received by the election official no later than 50 days prior to the election.
 A candidate may not make a change to the candidate's biographical information or advocacy statement after the deadline.
 An article such as "a", "and" and "the" will be counted as one word.
 Any words included in the biographical information or candidate's advocacy statement beyond the allowed word counts will not be published.

+- (e) A candidate may submit any of the candidate's following biographical information:

+- (1) Name as it appears on the ballot;

+- (2) Residence address;

+- (3) Mailing address:

+- (4) Office sought;

+- (5) Electronic mail address;